replicatedhq/replicated-docs/docs/reference/kots-cli-restore-index.md

 # restore

-The `kots restore` restores full snapshots for disaster recovery, partial snapshots (the application and its metadata), ot the admin console only.
+The `kots restore` restores full snapshots for disaster recovery, partial snapshots (the application and its metadata), or the admin console only.

 ### Usage